milselarch/RCV-tele-bot/proposed_changes.md

 / Add a users table to map user ids to their usernames
-- < Check if telegram username can fit char field length
+- / Check if telegram username can fit char field length
-- < update users table whenever any command is received by bot / PollVoters table should remove username
+- / update users table whenever any command is received by bot / PollVoters table should remove username
-- < update code accordingly
+- / update code accordingly
+- / add ability to add users by telegram id
 / PollVoters table should map telegram user ids to option ids
-- < update code according;y
+- / update code accordingly

 / There should be a UsernameWhitelist table
 - / maps username to poll id, as well as user_id (or none)
-- < when a user casts a vote check if username matches and user ID matches
+- / when a user casts a vote check if username matches and user ID matches
-- < only cast if user ID is none or matching for row with same username
+- / only cast if user ID is registered or username can map to user ID

 / There should be a ChatWhitelist table
 - / maps tele group chat IDs to poll ids